MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/mobile-notifications.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 In-app notifications allow users to receive notifications in the notification center and as a notification toast.
 For more information, see [In-app notifications in model-driven apps](../user/notifications.md).
-On Power Apps mobile toast notification appear one at a time.
+In Power Apps mobile, toast notification appear one at a time.

 > [!div class="mx-imgBorder"]
 > ![Example of a toast notifications.](media/mobile-toast-1.png)